Did I mention Perpetual Adoration?

 This is the front door of the rectory.
 No, really!
 Can anyone identify the third figure in the top piece?

-"Manducate ex oblatis, quae dat vobis Deus gratis,
+The dining room.
+The inscription reads:"Manducate ex oblatis, quae dat vobis Deus gratis,

 et si vobis non sint satis, mementote paupertatis",